 s to provide insights.
 You can view BDO’s submissions to the OECD on Pillars One and Two as well as other subjects here.

-The question of taxation of the digital economy remains politically sensitive, with different stakeholders holding different views.
-The U.S. wishes to broaden the scope of Pillar One to include companies in any industry, but to limit its reach, initially, with size and profitability thresholds.
-The U.S. is also advocating for the repeal of unilateral measures and the setting of a high bar for the global minimum tax rate.
-Meanwhile, the EU envisages potentially a more significant number of companies in scope for Pillar One, with a digital tax levy coexisting alongside the Pillar One and Pillar Two proposals.
-Developing nations feel they may stand to gain little from the proposals as currently drafted and want to ensure that they are able to participate fairly in the discussion of reattribution of taxing rights.
-Other territories use their corporate tax rate as an incentive to drive foreign direct investment to their economies, and therefore are concerned about the impact of a potentially high global minimum tax rate.
+The question of international tax reform including both the taxation of the digital economy and a global minimum rate of tax remains politically sensitive, with different stakeholders holding different views.
+The U.S. had wished to broaden the scope of Pillar One to include companies in any industry, but to limit its reach, initially, with size and profitability thresholds.
+The U.S. was also a strong advocate for the repeal of unilateral measures and the setting of a high bar for the global minimum tax rate.
+Meanwhile, the EU envisaged potentially a more significant number of companies in scope for Pillar One.
+Developing nations felt they may stand to gain little from the proposals as currently drafted and wanted to ensure that they are able to participate fairly in the discussion of reattribution of taxing rights.
+Other territories use their corporate tax rate as an incentive to drive foreign direct investment to their economies, and therefore were concerned about the impact of a potentially high global minimum tax rate.

 BDO has been a leading commentator on the debate on the taxation of the digital economy, with our opinions on the subject featured extensively in Bloomberg Tax, Financial Times, The Wall Street Journal, The New York Times, Global Finance and more. .